zicklag/blog/src/content/blog/introducing-the-leaf-protocol/index.md

 user the freedom to tell the machine what _their_ idea of identity is, for the times when trust in the machine identity is broken.

+Note that we still continue to use DNS as a way to discover other identities.
+For example, I have a `zicklag@weird.one` account that can be used to discover my profile.
+The `weird.one` server is also capable of changing the keypair associated to the name `zicklag` on that server.

+**But** somebody who has added me as a friend or who has followed me, will have my old keypair in their contact book, and their app can tell them that the identity associated to `zicklag@weird.one` has changed.
+At that point they can choose to trust the new identity, or they can reach out to me however they wish and ask if that's a change that I initiated or if somebody else grabbed my username after I stopped paying for my account or something like that.

 ### Permissions

 Permissions to access data in Leaf is handled completely by the Willow Protocol's [Meadowcap] capability system.
 We don't have to change anything there!

-The capability system allows an identity to give out read/write access to portions of their data store.
-This can be used by the Weird server to create a token that allows read/write access for a user's desktop/mobile/web application offline.
+The capability system allows you to grant read/write access to portions of your data store.
+This can be used by the Weird server to create a capability that allows read/write access for a user's desktop/mobile/web application offline.
+It could also be used to allow another server read-only access to your data as a backup.

-These capabilities can be either permanent, or they can have expiration times so that they are temporary.
-Permanent capabilities are irrevocable.
+These capabilities can be either permanent, or they can have expiration times.
+Permanent capabilities are irrevocable, so expirations can be used for an extra level of security.

 [Meadowcap]: https://willowprotocol.org/specs/meadowcap/index.html